-According to reports from Indian express, people spend nearly 142 to 150 minutes daily on Meta platforms like Facebook and Instagram.
-These platforms have gained much popularity recently, and so have – non-fungible tokens – NFT, a form of digital ledger.
+According to reports from Indian Express, people spend nearly 142 to 150 minutes daily on Meta platforms like Facebook and Instagram.
+These platforms have recently gained much popularity, and so have – non-fungible tokens – NFT, a digital ledger.

 Now, moving on to know how Facebook and Instagram are about to create a marketplace for NFT.